 If the UK increased its gym attendees from 15% to 20% (in line with US penetration rates), then this would equate to 3.3 million more people exercising regularly.
 The beneficial implications for public health, vast reductions in NHS costs, and increases in gym revenue are huge.

-Download a free sample of our Fitness Market Report so you can see what it’s like inside…
+Get a free sample of last year’s Fitness Market Report so you can see what it’s like inside…

 Gym Market Analysis & Predictions